 Near-certain increases in IT demand will not necessarily translate into demand for more corporate data center capacity.
 A quick snapshot of 49 infrastructure organizations from CEB’s “Vision for Infrastructure” survey found nearly 60% had no plans to build a new data center over the next five years, preferring for the most part to leverage colocation facilities or upgrade existing facilities instead.

 Why?
 The first and most apparent reason is the rapid growth in the maturity of public cloud services.
 Survey data indicates that, by 2015, the average infrastructure organization will have 13% of its application and Web hosting capacity with public cloud providers.
 Should public cloud providers resolve key security and performance concerns even faster than anticipated, this share of capacity will likely grow, especially if pricing for many public cloud services continues its downward trend.
-The ability of Software as a Service
+The ability of Software as a Service (SaaS) providers to encompass more end-to-end capabilities, particularly for commoditized back-office functions, will only accelerate this trend.

 The second and less obvious reason is the continued trend line of improvements in internal efficiencies.
 A private cloud strategy in use at a majority of large enterprises should improve utilization of internal capacity beyond that already achieved through virtualization and the increasing number of cores available per physical server.
 Hosting and storage in 2015 are simply unlikely to require the same data center capabilities that most large enterprises support today.